aligfellow/graphRC/README.md

 ## Developer Setup

-To develop with `xyzgraph`, you can clone the repo and use [`just`](https://github.com/casey/just) and [`uv`](https://docs.astral.sh) to setup the dev environment:
+To develop with `graphRC`, you can clone the repo and use [`just`](https://github.com/casey/just) and [`uv`](https://docs.astral.sh) to setup the dev environment:

 ```bash